 Adjusted operating income (loss) is calculated by excluding the impact of certain noteworthy items from the Company's GAAP operating income or (loss).
-The following tables identify these noteworthy items and reconcile adjusted operating income (loss) to GAAP operating income or loss, on a consolidated and segment basis, for the twelve months ended December 31, 2020 and 2019.
+The following tables identify these noteworthy items and reconcile adjusted operating income (loss) to GAAP operating income or loss, on a consolidated and reportable segment basis, for the twelve month period ended December 31, 2021 and 2020.
 The following tables also present adjusted operating margin.
-In 2019, the Company changed its methodology for calculating adjusted operating margin due to the significant amount of identified intangible asset amortization related to the acquisition of JLT on April 1, 2019.
-For the twelve months ended December 31, 2020 and 2019, adjusted operating margin is calculated by dividing the sum of adjusted operating income plus identified intangible asset amortization by consolidated or segment adjusted revenue.
+For the twelve months ended December 31, 2021 and 2020, adjusted operating margin is calculated by dividing the sum of adjusted operating income plus identified intangible asset amortization by consolidated or segment adjusted revenue.

-ADDITIONAL INFORMATION (Continued)
+ADDITIONAL INFORMATION (Con

+(Continued)

-The information presented below represents the actual as reported data for the twelve months ended December 31, 2020 and 2019.
+The information presented below represents the actual as reported data for the twelve months ended December 31, 2021 and 2020.